Find the Best Coffee Maker Brands

 How should you grind your coffee?

-Buying whole-bean coffee and grinding it fresh before each brew is the best way to get the most flavor in your cup.
+Buying whole-bean coffee and grinding it fresh before each brew is a great way to get the most flavor in your cup.
 Knowing what grind size you need can help you get the perfect cup.
 If you’re using a brew method with a short contact time (between water and grounds), the grind should be finer.
 Coffee makers that flood the grounds, like drip machines, need a more coarse grind since the contact time is longer.

 - Short contact time brews: Use a fine grind for short contact time brewing methods like making espresso.